4 Fundamental Reasons To Choose Sermorelin Over HGH For Anti-Aging

 Every scientist researching anti-aging secretly holds hope for finding a biological fountain of youth – a compound that can turn back the clock and increase vitality.
-On paper it seems like human growth hormone HGH would do just that.
-Growth hormone released naturally in the body acts to stimulate bone growth, lipolysis (breakdown of fat for energy), and protein synthesis (how we grow muscle), so why wouldn’t injecting HGH be a good option for those looking to slow the hands of time?
-These direct affects and the improved appetite, sleep, libido, strength, and general vitality that are a byproduct of them can absolutely make it seem like you have rolled back the years to a younger version of yourself.
-But HGH and growth hormone aren’t quite the same thing.
-Let’s Compare sermorelin vs HGH and see.
+On paper, it seems like the human growth hormone HGH would do just that.
+Growth hormone released naturally in the body acts to stimulate bone growth, lipolysis (the breakdown of fat for energy), and protein synthesis (how we grow muscle), so why wouldn’t injecting HGH be a good option for those looking to slow the hands of time?
+These direct effects and the improved appetite, sleep, libido, strength, and general vitality that are a byproduct of them can absolutely make it seem like you have rolled back the years to a younger version of yourself.
+But injected HGH and natural growth hormones aren’t quite the same things.
+Let’s compare sermorelin vs. HGH and see.

-When you see it written as HGH, what we are referring to is growth hormone that has been created in a laboratory, not your body.
-Although it looks exactly the same, growth hormone (GH) produced and released by your own anterior pituitary gland has vastly different effects in the body than HGH.
-You’re about to find out all the ways that GH and HGH are different, but for now, just know although they seem similar, they are the biochemical equivalent to Coke and Pepsi.
-Each of the following fundamental reasons alone would be enough to convince us to choose a tool like sermorelin (which increases GH naturally in the body) over utilizing exogenous (from outside the body) HGH.
-However, when comparing sermorelin vs HGH it is worth the time to consider all of the factors that go into a decision as important as whether or not to begin hormone or peptide therapy.
+You’re about to find out all the ways that GH and HGH are different, but for now, just know although they seem similar, they are the biochemical equivalent of Coke and Pepsi.
+Each of the following fundamental reasons alone would be enough to convince us to choose a peptide such as sermorelin (which increases GH naturally in the body) over utilizing exogenous (from outside the body) HGH.
+However, when comparing sermorelin vs. HGH, it is worth the time to consider all of the factors that go into a decision as important as whether or not to begin hormone or peptide therapy.

 #2 Sermorelin Releases Your Own Body’s Growth Hormone

 We previously posted an article going over sermorelin, its benefits, and how it works in the body, but it is definitely worth going over its mechanism of action again.
 Sermorelin is a peptide that is technically classified as something called a growth hormone-releasing hormone (GHRH).
-This means that it stimulates the production and release of growth hormone from the pituitary gland.
-So with sermorelin vs HGH injections which artificially increase the levels of growth hormone in the blood, sermorelin and other compounds like it simply and elegantly persuade your own body to increase levels in the blood.
+This means that it stimulates the production and release of growth hormones from the pituitary gland.
+Unlike HGH injections, which artificially increase the levels of growth hormone in the blood, sermorelin and other compounds like it simply and elegantly persuade your own body to increase levels in the blood.
 These conditions are highly favorable because it preserves the natural regulation of growth hormone levels in the blood.

-Taking sermorelin or another GHRH at bedtime can facilitate deep, restful sleep, which in and of itself is linked to the increased pulsatile secretion of GH from the pituitary in the brain.
+Taking Sermorelin or another GHRH at bedtime can facilitate deep, restful sleep, which in and of itself is linked to the increased pulsatile secretion of GH from the pituitary in the brain.
 The better you sleep, the better every system in the body functions.
-It is important to note that because sermorelin stimulates the release of your own natural GH, you are able to take it during the day if it works better for you schedule without any adverse effects.
+It is important to note that because sermorelin stimulates your own natural GH release, you can take it during the day if it works better for your schedule without any adverse effects.

 #4 Sermorelin Has Some Helpful Friends

 Along with sermorelin, a class of peptides called growth hormone-releasing peptides (GHRPs) are often utilized in an anti-aging protocol.
-GHRPs work by inhibiting a hormone called somatostatin, a.k.a. growth hormone-inhibiting hormone.
-With that name alone you can see why blocking somatostatin might be a good idea when trying to increase natural growth hormone release in the body.
-If you are utilizing sermorelin (a GHRH), and somatostatin blocks GHRH receptors, then sermorelin won’t be able to fully express its potential!
-Stacking GHRH and GHRP together stimulates the production and release of growth hormone and helps prevent the signal that would inhibit it.
+GHRPs work by stimulating the release of growth hormones using a separate receptor.
+Stacking GHRH and GHRP together stimulates the production and release of growth hormones (Carreira et al, 2013).
 Not everyone will need to incorporate both of these tools but it is nice to know that you can have all bases covered if needed.